How to Spend 3 Days in Madrid: The Best Things To Do

 Templo de Debod

-The government of Egypt gifted this ancient Egyptian temple to Spain as a thank you for their assistance in building the Aswan Dam.
-The temple, which dates back to the 2nd century BC, is probably the best place to see the sunset in Madrid.
-It’s located in the south of Parque del Oeste.
+The government of Egypt gifted this ancient temple to Spain as a thank-you for their assistance in building the Aswan Dam.
+The temple, which dates back to the 2nd century BC, was dedicated to the goddess Isis.
+This 2,000-year old landmark has been open to the public in Madrid since 1972.

 Address: Calle de Ferraz, 1, 28008 Madrid, Spain